CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 (Note: "Plus", not "Plume".)
 Later, you may see TomEE 10 in the IDE - even though you have installed 9.
 No worries.

 Copy the TomEE directory to an appropriate directory on your file system.
+This is a directory that you have read and write access to.
 The directory path should contain no spaces.
 Do not change the name of the TomEE Plus directory.

 **Configure a "Hello World" web site:**